 “I’ve got a too-soon in my back pocket for you guys,” he would say.
 “Don’t you worry.”

-The Pittsburgh native stands seemingly unassuming before his set, trusty PBR in hand as though a casual observer while his darkly sharp mind analyzes his surroundings to create outrageous and, sometimes to even to regulars, unexpected commentary – with enough inherent macabre to render a Disney musical a Hugo masterpiece.
+The Pittsburgh native stands seemingly unassuming before his set, trusty PBR in hand as though a casual observer while his darkly sharp mind analyzes his surroundings to create outrageous and, sometimes, even to regulars, unexpected commentary – with enough inherent macabre to render a Disney musical a Hugo masterpiece.

 To sharpen his scathing wit, however, Jeselnik regularly performs at comedy clubs – almost nightly at the Comedy Cellar.